 In this post, I will share with you the best way for the preparation of IIT JEE at home.
 But first let’s see the JEE exam structure and syllabus you need to study.

 JEE New Exam Pattern and Syllabus [Updated]

-JEE Main has changed its exam pattern from 2020.
-There will now be a total of 75 questions in JEE Main exam.
-25 each in Physics, Chemistry and Math.
-20 questions will be Multiple Choice Questions (MCQs) and 5 questions will have answers to be filled as numerical values.
-Each section is of 100 marks and total marks will be 300.
+JEE Main has changed its exam pattern.
+There will be a total of 90 questions in JEE Main exam but the candidates have to attempt only 75 questions.
+In each subject – Physics, Chemistry and Math, 20 questions will be Multiple Choice Questions and 10 questions will have answers to be filled as numerical values (a candidate has to answer only 5 numerical value type questions in each subject).

 16 Effective Tips for the Preparation of IIT JEE at Home